Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-04-10-python-project-pang-arcade.markdown

 screen.blit(character, (character_x_pos, character_y_pos))
 ```

 Let's make the character move.
 The character will move on the x-axis which means from side to side and have the speed appropriately.
 The character's movement will take place in the events of the left and right keys.
 When the left key is pressed, it will move from the position on the x-axis to the left by the speed set, so use subtraction to adjust the position.
 For the right key, addition will be used to reposition the character to the right.
-Yes, the speed can actually be thought of as the character's unit of movement.
+Yes, the speed can actually be thought of as the unit of movement.

 We also need to consider and handle the situations when the event that was pressing the key is released and when the character reaches both left and right ends.